blertton/MoviePage/README.md

 # MoviePage

-MovieSlap is a ReactJS page where i fetched data from TMDB (The Movie Database Support) using Axios, and i stored them in Cards and then displayed on Pages.
+MovieSlap is a ReactJS page where i fetched data from TMDB (The Movie Database Support) API using Axios, and i stored them in Cards and then displayed on Pages.

 ![image](https://github.com/blertton/MoviePage/assets/86237949/079db388-2591-4265-a806-09d146c002a8)